 The brain then releases hormones, and the hormones cause the let-down of milk.
 The milk lets down on both of your breasts at the same time.

 So you can imagine that if your baby has been happily ‘calling’ the milk and then there is a sudden change with a fast flow of milk, he will cough and splutter as he tries to control the flow.

 He may swallow lots of air in the process and may also become quite windy and unsettled.
 Some even bring up milk because of the frequently swallowed air.

-I want to talk you through a few strategies that can really help.
+I want to talk to you through four strategies that can help.

 One of the first things is to allow your baby to come to the breast frequently to feed, keeping your breasts as soft as possible all day and night.

 Try to prevent any engorgement.
 Engorgement is when your breasts may feel overly full to the point of pain.
-If you get engorged it can be more difficult for your baby to latch at the breast, together with the fast flow issue!
+If you become engorged, it can be more difficult for your baby to latch, together with the fast flow issue!
 Keeping your breast as soft as possible will enable the flow to be as slow as needed, and a lot more manageable for your baby.

-A little hand expression before latching your baby will enable the first fast-flowing milk to come off the breast.
-This may just take a few seconds of hand expression.
+A little hand expression before latching your baby will enable the first fast-flowing milk to come off the breast, which will take just a few seconds of hand expression.
 Have a look at the information on the technique of hand expression if you have never done that before.

 Before each feed, take the smallest amount of milk off the breast.
 You don’t have to collect it or give it to your baby.
-You could just catch it into a muslin cloth and that will enable the initial fast bit of milk to slow down, which in turn will make the feed more manageable for your baby.
+You could catch it into a muslin cloth, and that will enable the first fast bit of milk to slow down, which in turn will make the feed more manageable for your baby.

 It can also make a big difference to allow your baby to feed in more upright positions – you can recline back and allow your baby to rest against your body.
-He can feed at any angle around the clock face of the breast, as long as his head is a little bit higher than the rest of his body This will give him more control over the flow.
+He can feed at any angle around the clock face of the breast.
+Ensure his head is a little bit higher than the rest of his body, which will give him more control over the flow.